 Summarizing snake behavioral responses

-Defensive and cautious behaviors included six distinct behaviors: freezing, hissing, fixation, head jerks, lower jaw drops, periscoping and cautionary exploration.
+Defensive and cautious behaviors included six distinct behaviors: freezing, hissing, fixation, head jerks, lower jaw drops, periscoping and cautionary exploration (Table 2).
 We converted the sum of these for each trial into a binary variable, whether at least one defensive/cautious behavior occurred.
 This binary variable was modeled as a response variable in one of the probability models.

 Many snakes recorded small head movements during trials.
 We summed head movement in all directions to reflect the magnitude of movement.
 We observed a natural division between snakes with < 20cm head movement and those with substantially larger movement.
-We divided movement into less than and greater than 20 cm binary category for probability modeling.
+We divided movement into less than and greater than 20 cm binary categories for probability modeling.

 Movement response does not resolve whether snakes were moving towards or away from the sound, which has different biological implications.
 As such, we constructed an additional model only for snake trials with >20 cm head movement.
 We constructed a binary variable, with all trials with the greatest magnitude of head movement occurring away from the speaker as successes, and with all other trials treated as failures.
 This model estimated the probability that snakes moved away from the speaker.
 We excluded all trials where we did not observe >20cm head movement from this model.